 What is it like to be a parent of a student with special needs?

 Previously, I had no idea that a research question could be like that.
-It seems simple, but since phenomenology is the study of the essence of a lived phenomenon of the human experience, so the question could be very wide and open-ended.
+It seems simple, but since the phenomenological approach is the study of the essence of a lived phenomenon of the human experience, so the question could be very wide and open-ended.

 Anyways, here are my notes about phenomenology.
 Hope it helps!